What is ISMS?

 refers to the possibility of causing damage or impact.

-For example, the shoes I like to wear now are a little worn out, so
+For example, the shoes I currently like to wear are a bit worn out, so there's a possibility I might trip over them.
+I

 This possibility is a "risk."